Global brands sustainability reports

 One of the biggest fast fashion chains throughout the world decided long ago to go sustainable; however, what is facts and what is fiction?
 Over the last months, I see large corporations use millions of $ in ads and PR to tell the world how good they are regarding company responsibilities, ethical trade, environment-friendly garments; the list goes on.
 In my opinions are; when companies use a sizeable budget to tell the world how good, they are, they usually have low self-stem or something they do not want people to know of.

-All major players in the fashion world seem to get on the sustainable bandwagon these days; from NIKE, Puma, Zara, Levi’s and H&M, some do it without screaming loud while others see the green wave as an opportunity to turn it into a big marketing campaign.
+All major players in the fashion world seem to get on the sustainable bandwagon these days; from Nike, Puma, Zara, Levi’s and H&M, some do it without screaming loud while others see the green wave as an opportunity to turn it into a big marketing campaign.
 Remember it is not a competition to save the environment.
-However, reading trough the corporate responsibility and sustainability reports what comes to mind is how the companies use not only a lot of money but how they choose to present their figures.
+However, reading through the corporate responsibility and sustainability reports what comes to mind is how the companies use not only a lot of money but how they choose to present their figures.
 Nike and Levi’s seem to be the most honest and objective.
-Their report contains clear and understandable figures and facts regarding how much energy their products use, how much saving done and the future estimated and forecasted plans.
+Their report contains clear and understandable figures and facts regarding how much energy their products use, how much saving is done and the future estimated and forecasted plans.
 Their goal seems sober and targets reachable.
-For example The Product life cycle Assessment (LCA) study Levi Strauss Copresented of high selling volume Jean 501 is very correctly presented and easy to understand.
+For example, The Product Lifecycle Assessment (LCA) study of Levi Strauss Copresented of high selling volume Jean 501 is very correctly presented and easy to understand.

-Product life cycle Assessment (LCA) study Levi Strauss Co
+Product Lifecycle Assessment (LCA) study Levi Strauss Co One

-Product life cycle Assessment (LCA) study Levi Strauss Co in figures
+Product Lifecycle Assessment (LCA) study by Levi Strauss Co Two

 Nike, Inc.’s water footprint